Should You Say "No Comment" in a Police Interview?

 The condition often attached to the answer “no comment” is often referred to as ‘adverse inference’.

-For example, the court may draw adverse inference if you are questioned by the police and you do not mention a fact which you later rely on for your defence in court.
-If you had the opportunity to share the information and you instead chose to remain silence, this could ultimately count against you.
+For example, the court may draw an adverse inference if you are questioned by the police and you do not mention a fact which you later rely on for your defence in court.
+If you had the opportunity to share the information and you instead chose to remain silent, this could ultimately count against you.

 Adverse inference may not be drawn if you are able to provide a clear explanation for your decision to remain silent during the original questioning.